-Sample; Sampling Population and Methods-Random.
-Stratified.
-Purposive.
-Tool of Data Collection, Primary, Secondary and Tertiary Data, Schedule, Observation.
-Type of Data, Primary, Secondary and Tertiary Data, Tabulation organisation SPSS and Excel, Graphical representation of data. data.
+Sample; Sampling Meaning of Population and Methods-Random, Stratified, Purposive.
+Tool of Data Collection, Primary, Secondary and Tertiary Data, Schedule, Observation.Type of Data, Primary, Secondary and Tertiary Data, Tabulation of organisation in SPSS and Excel, Graphical representation of data. data.
 Data Analysis of Data, Measure of Central tendency, Standard Deviation & Standard error, Measure of variability, Correlation and its computation; ANOVA.
 Discussion and Interpretation of Results, Testing of Hypotheses, Logical and Statistical Techniques like chi Square test and Student t-test.